abid-mujtaba/urdu-poem-epub/README.md

 This is a technical approach to typesetting an Urdu poem for the Kindle.
 The process is slightly involved since the objectives are strict:

-- Use a proper Urdu font: Jameel Noori Nastaleeq
+1. Use a proper Urdu font: Jameel Noori Nastaleeq
-- The lines of the poem should have the same width (by stretching the content)
+2. The lines of the poem should have the same width (by stretching the content)

+Unfortunately the second objective is currently unachievable on the Kindle, specifically the KFX format, because it doesn't support all of the feature of CSS-3.

 ## Approach